trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > Disclosing the version of nginx running can be undesirable, particularly in environments sensitive to information disclosure.
+  > Disclosing the version of Nginx running can be undesirable, particularly in environments sensitive to information disclosure.

 ###### Example